BaezTheorem/BaezTheorem/README.md

 - 👋 Hi, I’m @BaezTheorem
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in Python, C++, Mathematica and Matlab
-- 🌱 I’m currently learning C++, C and Haskell
+- 🌱 I’m currently learning Haskell, C and OCaml
-- 💞️ I’m looking to collaborate on desktop programming projects
+- 💞️ I’m looking to collaborate on desktop programming and scientific programming projects
 - 📫 How to reach me ...

 <!---